Ji-Hwan Bae Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.
+- The Rockies pitching staff ranks 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rockies rank 20th in baseball in home runs surrendered (22 total, 1.3 per game).
+- Rockies pitchers combine to rank 23rd in baseball in home runs given up (24 total, 1.3 per game).

-- Urena (0-2) gets the starting nod for the Rockies in his fourth start of the season.
-He's put together a 9.90 ERA in 10 2/3 innings pitched, with seven strikeouts.
+- Gomber makes the start for the Rockies, his fourth of the season.
+He is 0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- The righty's most recent time out was on Wednesday against the St. Louis Cardinals, when he went five innings, surrendering three earned runs while giving up five hits.
+- The left-hander's most recent appearance was on Saturday against the Seattle Mariners, when he tossed 3 2/3 innings, surrendering five earned runs while allowing six hits.

-- In three games this season, the 31-year-old has amassed a 9.90 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .370 to opposing batters.
+- In three games this season, the 29-year-old has an 8.16 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .288 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.